classicalfreak96/2017ClassProjectCalendar/ReadMe.md

 Miscellaneous:
 - Worked on project in Chrome, so features show up best in Chrome.
 - Create a new user to login.

+*Unfortunately, due to the age of this class project, the code is no longer being hosted on an amazon server.*